A polished art site looked launch-ready. PageLens AI found the trust blockers hiding underneath.

 A custom art studio that turns awkward, funny or sentimental photos into personalised wall art.
 The site looked close enough to launch that a normal visual check would have missed the operational details: accessibility evidence, public trust signals, search metadata, headers, mobile context and the repair prompts needed to fix the issues quickly.

-A Starter ($1) PageLens AI scan found the story behind the score.
+A Baseline audit PageLens AI scan found the story behind the score.
 The value was not just the number; it was a ranked list of evidence-backed findings the owner could turn into a focused repair pass and verify with a second scan.

 Before & after

-The interesting part is not just the ten-point jump.
-It is that the second scan widened the test from 3 to 15 pages and the site still scored higher.
+The interesting part is not just the score jump.
+It is that the second scan widened the test from 1 to 5 pages and the site still scored higher.
 The fixes did not just improve one homepage; they held up across the broader launch surface.

 Good